suejinkim20/data-matters-website-with-tinacms/README.md

 Adhering to this workflow means any developer can spin up a local instance of the application with realistic test data at any time.
 This provides a consistent way to test new features against a suite of content that satisfies the requirements of the UI, including edge cases.
 The test suite will mature alongside the code base, helping to enforce structure requirements along the way.

-# 🎁 Building for Production
+## 🎁 Building for Production

-Build a production bundle of this application with `npm run build`.
+Build a production bundle of this application with `npm run build`, which reside in the `public` directory.

-The bundle will reside in the `public` directory.
+Running `npm run serve` will serve the application at http://localhost:9000/.

-Test the built application with `npm run serve`, which will serve the application at http://localhost:9000/.
+## 🚀 Deployment

 Deployment notes TBD.